AnoukSmet/Dog-Health-Tracker/README.md

 * **Implementation**
 Also here I have created a form with the various inputfields.
 For date I have again used the datepicker with future dates disabled as you shouldn't be able to log for future data.
-I have set the default date to 'today' to improve the user experience as most often, you will add a log for 'today'.
+The log_date field is the only field that is required to be filled in by the user as it's important for tracking purpose.
+The other fields are not required as some users might not want to track certain fields.
 I have made the decision to allow multiple logs per day as some users would like to create a log in the morning and one in the evening for example.
 This can depend on the user wanting to add a log twice per day as he/she feeds the dog twice per day etc.
 For the activity I have not added any metrics etc because it can vary a lot depending on the user and the dog (example: playing with a stick can also be seen as activity for some users)